pauleveritt/themester/DIARY.md

 I'll start by moving stuff back into being self-contained in `themester.sphinx` and not focus for now on portable stuff.
 Starting with `models.py` and `services.py`.

+Took the big step of replacing the existing `pathto` with my service-based `PathTo`.
+This was done in the `html-page-context` event handler.

 ## Aug 9 2025

 Adam Turner messaged me, interested in the registry and view ideas.
 Let's bring `themester-sphinx` back in and get